Marketing Rule of 7's

 2. Get the Right Marketing Mix

 That’s the reason it’s so important to get this right.
-You need to be in as many places as possible that your target marketing is congregating.
+You need to be in as many places as possible where your target marketing is congregating.

 3. Stay Consistent with your Message